gnosis/GECO/Proposals/Dapplets.md

 *<==== YOU ARE HERE =====>*

 **Phase I**
-Gnosis MVP
+Gnosis MVP: a supporting one gnosis use case as a test.
 **Deliverables**
 * Injector: a browser plugin loading and injecting context dependend controls.
 * Protocol: threats and security model research for secure signing; create a simple DSL to define controls and dapplets.
 * Infrastructure: simplified and mostly centralized audit infrastructure and data delivery.
-* Wallet support: one wallet (Gnosis-Safe would be great).
+* Wallet support: one wallet PoC integration (Gnosis-Safe would be great).
-* TestCases: one TestCase to be defined with Gnosis.
+* TestCases: one TestCase to be defined together with Gnosis Team (like Twitter or news feeds integrations).

 **Time and Price Estimate**
 2 Monthes, 12000 Euro